EZ-Robotics/EZ-Template/ez-template-docs/docs/auton_selector.md

 ## limit_switch_lcd_initialize()
 Sets external buttons to increase/decrease the current autonomous page.

+`right_limit` a button to go forward a page `left_limit` a button to go backwards a page
 <Tabs
   groupId="ex2"
   defaultValue="proto"